iOS 14.5+: From day one until now

 Source identifier: Referred to as campaign ID on SKAN 3 and only representing 2 digits, SKAN 4 allows up to 4 digits and has renamed this to source ID.

 lockWindow: This allows you to apply a lock, the lockWindow at any point in each of the measurement windows to determine when the random timer for the postback will start, potentially reducing the waiting time to receive it.
 See below, where the lock is applied in the second measurement window at around day 5, meaning the random timer will start then instead of at day 7.
 This does mean, however, that no data following the lock, within the same window, will be measured.

 Web-to-app attribution: It’s now possible to attribute from Safari advertising that directs to App Store product pages.

 While SKAN 4 is already out, industry-adoption will take some time, meaning there’s still ample opportunity to design and plan your strategy to fully leverage the new capabilities later in 2023.
 For now, we recommend thinking about how you will assign coarse grain conversion values and how you can use them to gain later-stage signals that will help you build predictions for LTV and early-stage insights.

 Adjust’s solutions: How we’re supporting these changes

-Adjust’s goal in working with clients on iOS 14.5+ is to empower data-driven decision-making.
-We want our clients to comprehensively understand and have confidence in their marketing strategies on SKAdNetwork and working on iOS in general.
-We enable our clients and partners to continue leveraging powerful user-level data without violating end-users’ privacy with our three-pronged approach to the iOS 14.5+ ecosystem.
+Adjust’s goal in working with clients on iOS 14.5+ though to iOS 16.1.1 and beyond is to empower data-driven decision-making.
+We want our clients to comprehensively understand and have confidence in their marketing strategies on SKAN and working on iOS in general.
+We enable our clients and partners to continue leveraging powerful device-level data without violating end-users’ privacy with our three-pronged approach to the iOS 14.5+ ecosystem.